quentin389/UserAgentInfo/README.md

 That means that the number of calls that did not use cache was below 0.09% which is a great result.
 Moreover, the most popular user agent strings were cached right away.
-As you can imagine, the **number of unique user agents does not grow proportonally to the website traffic**.
+As you can imagine, the **number of unique user agents does not grow proportionally to the website traffic**.
 The number of popular browsers is quite limited, so the larger your website gets the lower chance of seeing a new user agent.
 This means that the more users you server the more difference using
 `UserAgentInfo` makes.

-== conclusion
+### Conclusion
 As long as you want to just check if a browser is mobile or not, or do some other one simple check based on user agent string, if you know what you're doing, there is no need to use any advanced scripts.